The

 the

-ticket office closes one hour before the garden closing time.
+ticket office closes one hour before the garden

 Closed: